 If these sorts of attractions appeal to you, you prefer to live and dine in luxury and you have money to burn, then San Isidro is an ideal spot to enjoy a refined and exclusive getaway in the heart of Lima.

-Chorrillos is a located to the south of Barranco, just along the coast.
-While it is on the outskirts of the inner city, it is still close enough to make travelling in to see the attractions fairly quick and easy.
+Chorrillos is located to the south of Barranco, just along the coast.
+While it is on the outskirts of the inner city, it is still close enough to make traveling in to see the attractions fairly quick and easy.
 That said, this isn’t a location where the city life is the biggest selling point.

-Chorrillos features some of the most popular beach resorts in the city, with choices like Playa Regatas Lima 2, Playa Pescadores, Playa Agua Dulce, Playa Las Sombrillas and Playa Los Yuyos offering an incredible number of options for beach lovers.
+Chorrillos features some of the most popular beach resorts in the city, with choices like Playa Regatas Lima 2, Playa Pescadores, Playa Agua Dulce, Playa Las Sombrillas, and Playa Los Yuyos offering an incredible number of options for beach lovers.